 Date: 4–5 p.m.
 EDT Thursday, August 6, 2020

-This inspirational seminar is presented to K-12 students and their parents by the Girls Achieving in Mathematics, Engineering, Science (GAMES) program at the University of Tennessee.
-Join the seminar to learn the benefits of chess and how to make the right moves in chess and life.
-The seminar will discuss how to utilize chess as a tool to improve students’ academic performance, develop their emotional intelligence as well as build their skills for future career.
+This inspirational seminar was presented to K-12 students and their parents by the Girls Achieving in Mathematics, Engineering, Science (GAMES) program at the University of Tennessee.
+The seminar discussed how to utilize chess as a tool to improve students' academic performance and develop their emotional intelligence, as well as build their skills for future careers.
+Watch the seminar to learn the benefits of chess and how to make the right moves in chess and life.

 About the speaker Dr. Carolina Blanco, a Women's International Chess Master, is an entrepreneur and orthodontist.
 Dr. Blanco earned her dentistry degree in 2003 and completed her post-doctoral course in 2006 while still being an active chess player, coach, and women ambassador.
 She has been the top female player in the state of Georgia and has been working in the entrepreneurial field of orthodontics.
 Blanco knows the dedication and time needed to become a professional and to reach the top not only in chess, but also in the academic field.
 She has experience teaching in different countries in three languages including (Spanish, English and Portuguese).
 She enjoys the critical thinking in a game that highly encourages people to focus, besides all the other benefits that chess provides.
 Blanco represented Venezuela in more than 35 countries, winning prizes and awards in many chess competitions.
 She obtained the title of Women's Fide Master at the age of 12 and the title of Women's International Chess Master at the age of 19 by The World Chess Federation F.I.D E. Among her accomplishments are: two-time Pan-American Women's champion; 15-time Women's and Girls Champion of Venezuela from U-10 section until the Adult Master Category; 4-time member of the National Olympic team of Venezuela; 14-time Athlete of the Year by the Venezuelan chess federation from categories U-10 until senior category; Athlete of the Year of overall sports by The University of Carabobo-Venezuela; and was on the "Honor Roll" in the University of Carabobo-Venezuela College of Dentistry during all years of her dental career.